Lemon Smoothie (Sunshine in a Bottle!)

 This Lemon Smoothie is like sunshine in a bottle!
-Yogurt, lemon, honey, ginger and turmeric will wake you up on a sleepy morning.
+Yogurt, lemon, honey, ginger and turmeric offer numerous health benefits, and the flavor will wake you up on a sleepy morning.

 The only thing getting me out of bed lately is knowing that this Sunshine in a Bottle Lemon Smoothie is only a few minutes away once I get downstairs.

-Every single ingredient in this smoothie (well, except the ice) is engineered for maximal bright, zingy flavor and health benefits.
+Every single ingredient in this smoothie (well, except the ice) has been selected for maximal bright, zingy flavor and health benefits.

-Sure, this lemon smoothie is so easy to make vegan!
-Get rid of the dairy by simply using a non-dairy yogurt alternative (such as yogurt made with almond milk or soy milk) in place of the yogurt, and substitute maple syrup or agave nectar for the honey.
+This lemon ginger smoothie is so easy to make vegan!
+First of all, get rid of the dairy by simply using a non-dairy yogurt alternative (such as yogurt made with almond milk or soy milk) in place of the yogurt.

-Personally, I wouldn’t recommend it.
-Without the yogurt, you’re basically going to be left with a blended lemonade 🙂 The yogurt is what gives the smoothie body and makes it filling.
+I strongly prefer this smoothie WITH the yogurt.
+Without the yogurt, you’re basically going to be left with a blended lemonade.
+The yogurt is what gives the smoothie body and makes it filling.

 Can I make a lemon smoothie with spinach?

-Of course, the smoothie will become a vibrant green color, but personally, I don’t find that the taste changes all that much.
+Of course, the smoothie will become a vibrant green color instead of the sunshine-y yellow you see here, but personally, I don’t find that the taste changes all that much.
 The bright flavors of the lemon and the ginger cover up the spinach flavor, in my opinion.

-Can I make one serving of this smoothie?
+Can I make one serving of this lemon ginger smoothie?